GCATS Curriculum

 (Spring semester; Dr. Andrew Ferriby, Course Director; 4 credits)

 Structural organization of the human body and the relationship of the organization to regional and systems-related functions.
 Clinical implications and how disease or injury affects normal anatomical structure/function relationships.
 Clinical cases match the topic of each lecture.
 Online manual uses content from the department’s NetAnatomy website.
-Demonstrations in the gross anatomy laboratory are scheduled throughout the semester.
+Students complete cadaveric dissection in the Gross Anatomy Laboratory.

 ANAT 6292: Projects in Anatomical Sciences: Career Development

-(Spring semester; Dr. Nicole DeVaul, Course Directors; 1 credit)
+(Spring semester; Dr. Nicole DeVaul, Course Director; 1 credit)

 In this Special Topics Course, students will prepare for a career in medicine and health science through professional development workshops, mock admission interviews, and an introduction to the U.S. healthcare system.
 Students will have opportunities to enhance their writing, research, communication, and presentation skills by exploring topics related to exploring their future career and topics such as healthcare access while investigating the use of various imaging techniques and approaches to visualize anatomy through radiology.
 In addition, students will develop an appreciation for teamwork, performing a proper literature search, manuscript preparation, and discussion skills – including how to provide constructive feedback to their peers.